ucl-casa-ce/pi-cloud/README.md

 # PiCloud Cluster
 ## Resources for the Pi Cloud Cluster in the CE Lab to support teaching.

-This repository provides the resources for setting up and managing a 48-node Raspberry Pi cluster designed for students in Connected Environments programme.
+This repository provides the resources for setting up and managing a 48-node Raspberry Pi cluster designed for students in Connected Environments programme at UCL.
 This cluster empowers students to:

 **Develop code:** Utilize the cluster's processing power to write and test code for their projects.
 **Store data:** Securely store their project data on the cluster for collaboration and access across sessions.